Summary

 wsl --install

-This single command does everything: it enables the Virtual Machine Platform, enables the Windows Subsystem for Linux, downloads the Linux kernel, sets WSL2 as the default version, and installs Ubuntu as the default distribution.
+This single command performs the full installation: it enables the Virtual Machine Platform, enables the Windows Subsystem for Linux, downloads the Linux kernel, sets WSL2 as the default version, and installs Ubuntu as the default distribution.

 Installing: Virtual Machine Platform